 Have you ever used a new appliance and had the whole house experience a blackout?
 If you've been living in the same home for years, blackouts might be a regular occurrence.

-For those who are in a rental contract, blackouts might also be common if you're staying in an old house.
+For those in a rental contract, blackouts might also be common if you're staying in an old house.
 So, what's the deal with the annoying blackouts?

 Well, there might be a problem with the electric panel, and you might need to upgrade it.
 In this article, we'll discuss why you might need an electric panel upgrade and when you should do it.

-Flickering lights are the first sign and reason you should upgrade your electric panel.
+Flickering lights are the first sign and reason to upgrade your electric panel.
 If this isn't scary enough for you, we'll tell you why.

 Flickering lights are a byproduct of faulty wiring.
 Other than problems with the lights, faulty wiring will cause a burnt smell and can even cause shocks when touching certain appliances, such as microwaves or laptops.
 You’ll also find scorch marks and sparks on power outlets or sockets in your home.
 Another thing to watch for is if your electric panel feels warm.